-This blog was recently mentioned in the San Diego Reader.
+This blog was recently mentioned in a San Diego Reader article about Hepatitis A in the homeless population.
 It lists me as a homeless man.
 While I was still homeless at the time the reporter contacted me, I am not male.

 It also quotes me as saying “The outbreak was completely predictable — it's why I left San Diego.”
 This is a fabricated quote.
 I never said that.
 The exchange was via email.
 I have a written record of it.